Meniscus tear: Information & meniscus tear specialists

 How does a meniscus tear occur?

-The meniscuses are not completely permeated by blood vessels.
+The menisci are not completely permeated by blood vessels.
 They are only well supplied with blood in their peripheral zone, the so-called red zone.
 These small blood vessels do not reach the center of the meniscus.

-• Traumatic (accidental) and
+• traumatic (accident-related) and

 causes of meniscus tears.

-• Cruciate ligaments,
+• cruciate ligaments,

-• Cartilage surfaces, and
+• cartilage surfaces and

-• Meniscuses.
+• menisci.

-Combined injuries of the cruciate ligament and meniscus (cruciate ligament tears, MCL tears, and meniscus tears) are also common.
+Combined injuries to the cruciate ligament and meniscus(cruciate ligament tear, medial collateral ligament tear and meniscus tear) also occur frequently.

 Meniskusrisse